Code-Institute-Submissions/com-ksngo-Project1/README.md

 1. Navigation bar is mobile friendly and will align vertically for screen width 500px and below.
 The links are manually tested to ensure the links bring user to correct page or location.
 2. Basic Info is display by an animation keyframes with animation duration of 3sec.
 Basic Info will display over the Hero Image.
 3. The hero image also have animation keyframes of transform by scale 1.1 with animation duration of 5sec.
+4. For photo, without hover, the effect is produced by using animation sliding.
+To make it blend in with the blue background, a layer is added above the elements of the photo and background color of blue and a degree of opacity.
+Finally, filter high contrast is used to accentuate the lighter and darker colour of the photo.
+For mobile friendliness of max width 850px, the photo will appear below the blue surface background.
-4. Contact Information are displayed in flex and row direction.
+5. Contact Information are displayed in flex and row direction.
 Contact entry by users are created as forms.
 Further backend work is required for the form to eventually pass the entries to the author.
-The contact information is mobile friendly and will align in columns for screen width 750px and below.
+The contact information is mobile friendly and will align in columns for screen width 850px and below.
-5. The footer bar's social platform links are placeholders till author's respective social platform links are ready.
-On hover over the icons, the font size will enlarge for additional interactivity.
+6. The footer bar's social platform icons on hover over, the font size will enlarge for additional interactivity.
+They are linked to respective social platforms.
+Kindly note author's place them as placeholders for time-being.

 **My Journey Page**
 1. The navigation bar is mobile friendly and will collapse to hamburger for smaller screen.
 Author makes use of bootstrap NavBar components for this feature.